vijjus/w251-final-project/mtcnn/README.md

 I also tried running this in a contianer with openCV built from source.
 See attached dockerfile.
 I got the same error.

 I'm not sure why even though the openCV version is >= 4.1.0 it will not install.
 Also I do not know any other way than pip to install mtcnn.
 Or to somehow turn of the version checking that it does.

+### MTCNN Based Cropping ###

+This experiment is being run in the cloud.

+What we need:

+* Python3
+* PyTorch
+* OpenCV
+* pytorch-mtcnn

+First, source the video from a local file and run it through OpenCV to extract the frames.
+Then run it through mtcnn to detect faces, crop them and store them.

+Next, try the captioning pre-trained model to see what caption it comes up with.